Honors General Studies Program

 These are the general studies requirements for the B.B.A., B.S., B.Ed., B.L.S., B.Mus., and B.S.W. degrees (60-63 hours) and the B.A. degree (72-75, hours including the foreign language requirement).

-BSE students complete all of the requirements for Sections I and II + the Engaging Faith and one elective from Section III (54-55 hours).
+BSE students complete all of the requirements for Sections I and II plus the Engaging Faith and one elective from Section III (54-55 hours).

 Each GS course can fulfill only one GS requirement.